 Not painting properly

 There’s not really a 1 size fits all solution when it comes to painting.
 You have to consider multiple factors like, what surface am I painting on?
 What kind of treatment will it get (kids, house parties, pets, etc)?
-There are different finishes to consider, indoor vs outdoor, in fact, colour is really just the first in a long list of considerations when it comes to choosing a paint.
+There are different finishes to consider, indoor vs outdoor, in fact, color is really just the first in a long list of considerations when it comes to choosing a paint.
 If you’re painting to cover cracks or scratches, what do you need to use to fill them in?
 If you don’t take the time to figure these things out and spend the money to get the best tools for the project, you’re basically throwing money down the drain, as it will likely need to be redone.

 If you rush through a DIY renovation, it will show.
 It simply won’t look as good in the long run, and frankly, it could be a safety hazard!
 If you’re doing this, do it right and take your time.
 Pay attention to details and if you need help, don’t be afraid to ask for it!